MaxBer04/DebiasDiffusion/docs/installation.md

 ## Prerequisites

-- A machine with a CUDA-compatible GPU
+- A machine with a CUDA-compatible GPU, following values are recommendations, smaller setup work as well:
   - Minimum 24GB VRAM for inference
   - Recommended 48GB VRAM for training scripts
 - Ubuntu 20.04 or later (for Linux users)